 Acrimony Ending, Explained

 Tyler Perry’s ‘Acrimony’ tells the story of a marriage falling apart at the seams.
 In ‘Acrimony,’ Melinda (Taraji P. Henson), a well-to-do suburbanite with an enviable inheritance, financially supports her out-of-work husband, Robert (Lyriq Bent).
 Their marriage is rife with unspent tension.
 Robert has prior felonies to his name, making it difficult for him to land a job.
-He spends his time day-dreaming about conceiving and selling an unprecedented battery to a famed venture capitalist, Prescott.
+He spends his time daydreaming about conceiving and selling an unprecedented battery to a famed venture capitalist, Prescott.
 An old flame of his, Diana, who now works under Prescott, scores Robert a meeting with the VC.

-The meeting goes well, and Robert is offered an eye-catching amount of money for his prototype.
+The meeting went well, and Robert was offered an eye-catching amount of money for his prototype.
 Deeming this too low a sum, Robert declines the offer.
 When Melinda learns of Robert’s association with Diana and his rejection of Prescott’s money, she nearly spontaneously combusts with rage.
 She files for divorce immediately.
 A while later, Melinda learns that not only has Robert made a name and a sizable amount of money for himself from eventually selling his prototype at a much higher rate, but he has also found himself a fiancé in Diana.
 A harrowed Melinda vows vengeance.

 Having subsidized Robert’s inventions and been at his side through thick and thin, she believes herself deserving of the life Diana now leads.
 She attempts to seek out a legal remedy but finds none.
 Melinda resorts to destruction and destroys Diana’s wedding dress.
 She is caught, mandated counseling, and subsequently diagnosed with Borderline Personality Disorder.
 As Diana and Robert’s wedding day nears, Melinda begins to look worse for wear.
 When she learns of Diana’s pregnancy, she all but goes off the deep end.
 When the wedding day arrives, Melinda attempts to ruin it but is stopped short by her family.
 The two love birds celebrate their wedding day as Melinda continues to plot revenge.